Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Bamboo 2 Sports Bar Da Nang

-The Bamboo 2 (MAP) corner bar is somewhat of an institution in Da Nang.
+The Bamboo 2 corner bar is somewhat of an institution in Da Nang.
 A good place to watch sports or play a game of pool, Bamboo 2 is a typical Southeast Asia expat bar.
 The second level balcony offers nice views of the river and busy street below.

-7 Bridges Brewery: Craft beer Da Nang
+7 Bridges Brewery: Craft Beer Da Nang

 Da Nang Restaurant Map